52 Of The Best Quotes About Learning

 4. ‘It is what we know already that often prevents us from learning.’ –Claude Bernard

-5. ‘Learning is synthesizing seemingly divergent ideas and data.’ –Terry Heick
+5. ‘Learning is unifying seemingly divergent ideas and data.’ –Terry Heick

 6. ‘The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.’ –Alvin Toffler